Diversity

 Diversity Promotion Structure

-In addition, as part of the initiatives for VISION 2030, we have set the target number of diverse executive officers and ratio of female employees in management positions, and the management is committed to promoting diversity by reporting its progress and measures to the Management Committee for approval.
+As part of the initiatives for VISION 2030, we have set the target number of diverse executive officers and ratio of female employees in management positions, and the management is committed to promoting diversity by reporting on its progress and measures to the Management Committee for approval.

 Encouraging Women’s Advancement

-To achieve these goals, we believe it is necessary to further promote accurate knowledge of diversity through management and communication, particularly among managers, and to close the gap in the ratio and speed of promotion to manager-level positions between male and female employees, because the latter currently falls behind their male colleagues.
+To achieve these goals, we believe it is necessary to further deepen accurate knowledge about diversity through management and communication, particularly among managers, and to close the gap in the ratio and speed of promotion to manager-level positions between male and female employees.
+This is because the women currently falls behind their male colleagues in this regard.

 CEO Message for Women's Empowerment